-27 Soothing Things to Do When You Just Can't Fall Asleep
+27 Soothing Things to Do When You Can't Asleep

 You have a big day tomorrow—but apparently your brain and body didn’t get the memo, because you’ve been tossing and turning for the last three hours.
-Try one of these 27 things to help you fall asleep in no time.
+Try one of these 27 things things to do when you can’t sleep.
 (Hmm, maybe you’ll even fall asleep while reading this.)

 8. Kick your pets out of the room.